MileHacker Logo

 Vegetarian/Vegan Challenges

-Many stews are meat/fish-based; finding strictly vegetarian or vegan dishes can be hard.
+Many stews are meat/fish-based; finding strictly vegetarian or vegan dishes may be challenging.
 Saka-saka can sometimes be made vegetarian.
 Communicate clearly.

 Naturally gluten-free options include cassava-based staples and grains of rice.